guardian/editions/.github/pull_request_template.md

 <!--
 Please try to add visuals!
-This is super worthwhile for historical reasons as well as to allow other contributors who aren't developers to collaborare -->
+This is super worthwhile for historical reasons as well as to allow other contributors who aren't developers to collaborate -->